Computational study of the mechanism of Bcl-2 apoptotic switch: Introduction

 \subsection{Implementation details}

-All models were expressed in the CMDL (chemical model definition language) as well as SBML (the systems biology markup language) format (SBML format is available in supplementary).
-All the simulations were done by using CMDL/SBML ODE solver - ODEtoJava-dopr54-adaptive within Dizzy - Chemical kinetics simulations software~\cite{ramsey_dizzy:_2005}.
+All models, i.e. hybrid model, as well as its reduced direct and indirect variants were expressed in the CMDL (the Chemical Model Definition Language~\cite{ramsey_dizzy:_2005}) as well as SBML (the Systems Biology Markup Language~\cite{hucka_2003}) format.
+The more common SBML format of the models is provided in Supplementary material of the article.
+All simulations were done using CMDL/SBML ODE solver (ODEtoJava-dopr54-adaptive) provided within the Dizzy - Chemical kinetics simulation software~\cite{ramsey_dizzy:_2005}.
+Analysis of bistability (section~\ref{sec:add_auto_activation}) was performed using Pysces~\cite{olivier_2005}.